INTERESTING PEOPLE: Cathedral Painters Work Miracles of Craftsmanship

 What’s the most surprising thing about the business side of painting churches?
 “You’d be amazed at all the legal red tape we have to go through just to get the project” says Alex.
 “You need an attorney just to decode the contract, all the insurances you need to carry, and the sheer volume of paper work takes a lot of time.
 It’s not like the old days were you could seal the deal on a hand shake and good faith.”

 “The thing that impresses me most about our work, says Alex, is the chance to see how these churches were built.
-Even when you’ve seen as many as I have”, says Alex, “you’ve got to be amazed how these wonderful creations went up, all without computers or heavy equipment.
+Even when you’ve seen as many as I have”, says Alex, “you’ve got to be amazed how these wonderful creations went up, all without computers, heavy equipment or power tools.
 You gotta love these magnificent places.”

 Did you find this article useful?
 I hope so.
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button below for a fast, safe and simple way to make a contribution.
 Thank you very much for helping to keep this website up and running.